-Student Name: Class:

-In lodging an appeal, you are asking the Deputy Principal (Curriculum) to reconsider the decision re assessment mark.
-The Deputy Principal (Curriculum), in consultation with your class teacher or the Head Teacher of the course, will review your performance in the course and give consideration to your statement in support of your appeal.
-The Deputy Principal (Curriculum) will decide whether there is sufficient evidence to change the original assessment mark.

-I wish to have the Deputy Principal (Curriculum) reconsider the decision re assessment mark in the following course:
+This form is to be completed and signed by σιασεπι απα ρατεπι.
+Student Name: Class: In lodging an appeal, you are asking the Deputy Principal (Curriculum) mark.
+The Deputy Principal (Curriculum), in consultation with your cl course, will review your performance in the course and give consideral appeal.
+The Deputy Principal (Curriculum) will decide whether there is assessment mark. ass teacher or the Head Teacher of the tion to your statement in support of your I wish to have the Deputy Principal (Curriculum) reconsider the following course: decision re assessment mark in the Course Name Course Number Student Statement in Support of Appeal You need to detail how you have completed all and/or assessment task requirements.
+My appeal is based on the following grounds: (Additional pages may be stapled if more sp , The Deputy Principal (Curriculum) will advise you of the outcome of within one week. the School Review of your appeal If the Deputy Principal (Curriculum) declines your appeal you may ask Principal.

-Course Name

-Course Number

-Student Statement in Support of Appeal

-You need to detail how you have completed all and/or assessment task requirements.

-My appeal is based on the following grounds:

-(Additional pages may be stapled if more space is needed)

-The Deputy Principal (Curriculum) will advise you of the outcome of the School Review of your appeal within one week.

-If the Deputy Principal (Curriculum) declines your appeal you may ask to have the matter reviewed by the Principal.
 The Principal will notify you of the outcome of your appeal.
-The Principal's decision is final.

-Student's Signature Date:

-Parent/Caregiver's Signature Date:

-0 0 -
+The Principal will notify you of the outcome of your appeal.
+Student's SignatureD ate: Parent/Caregiver's Signature D ate: